Casewise and Cellwise Robust Multilinear Principal Component Analysis: Methodology

 Until now, the ranks $K_\ell$, $\ell = 1, \ldots, L$ of the projection matrices $\lbrace \mathbf{V}^{(\ell)} \rbrace$ were assumed fixed.
 However, in real applications, it is seldom the case that these ranks are known.
 For standard MPCA \cite{Lu:MPCA} proposed the $Q$-based method to determine these ranks, which is a multilinear extension of the dimension selection strategy based on the cumulative percentage of total variation commonly used in PCA \citep{Jolliffe:PCA}.
 To determine the rank $K_\ell$ of $\mathbf{V}^{(\ell)}$, the $Q$-based method considers the ratio

-where $\lambda_{p_\ell}^{(\ell)}$ are the eigenvalues (in decreasing order) corresponding to the mode-$\ell$ unfolded scatter matrix $\mathbf{\Phi}^{(\ell)} = \Sumn \left( \mathbf{X}_{n(\ell)} - \bar{\mathbf{X}}_{(\ell)} \right)\left( \mathbf{X}_{n(\ell)} - \bar{\mathbf{X}}_{(\ell)} \right)^T$.
+where $\lambda_{p_\ell}^{(\ell)}$ are the eigenvalues (in decreasing order) corresponding to the mode-$\ell$ unfolded scatter matrix $\mathbf{\Phi}^{(\ell)*} = \Sumn \left( \mathbf{X}_{n(\ell)} - \widebar{\mathbf{X}}_{(\ell)} \right)\left( \mathbf{X}_{n(\ell)} - \widebar{\mathbf{X}}_{(\ell)} \right)^T$.
 The $Q^{(\ell)}$ value thus measures the remaining portion of the mode-$\ell$ total scatter when removing the last $P_\ell-K_\ell$ components.

 The rank for each mode may be chosen graphically by plotting the cumulative eigenvalues and determining the elbow point in this plot.
 Alternatively, it can be chosen as the smallest dimension $K_\ell$ for which $Q^{(\ell)}$ achieves a fixed threshold (e.g.\ 0.8), ensuring that the desired minimum explained variance is achieved.
-We cannot rely on the eigenvalues $\lambda_{p_\ell}^{(\ell)}$ of the unfolded scatter matrices estimates from $\{\mathcal{X}_n\}$ as they can be strongly affected by outliers and cannot deal with missing data.
+We cannot rely on the eigenvalues $\lambda_{p_\ell}^{(\ell)}$ of the unfolded scatter matrices estimated from $\{\mathcal{X}_n\}$ as they can be strongly affected by outliers and cannot handle missing data.
 Therefore, we compute the eigenvalues from $\{\mathcal{X}^{\text{ DDC}}_h\}$ defined in Section~\ref{sec:init}.
-Section~\ref{app:addrank} of the Supplementary Material illustrates the effectiveness of the proposed procedure on a simulated data set.
+Section~\ref{app:addrank} of the Supplementary Material illustrates the effectiveness of the proposed procedure on a simulated dataset.

-\subsection{Imputed tensors}
+\subsection{Imputed Tensors}

 If a tensor $\mathcal{X}_n$ has entries with cellwise weights strictly smaller than 1 and/or missing entries, we provide an imputed version $\mathcal{X}_n^{\text{ imp}}$ of the tensor.
-Clearly, we do not want to modify entries of $\mathcal{X}_n$ with weight $w_{\eidx}^{cell} = 1$, hence $x_{\eidx}^{\text{ imp}} = x_{\eidx}$ for these entries.
+Clearly, we do not want to modify entries of $\mathcal{X}_n$ with weight $w_{\eidx}^{\text{cell}} = 1$, hence $x_{\eidx}^{\text{ imp}} = x_{\eidx}$ for these entries.
 The other entries of $\mathcal{X}_n$ correspond to cellwise outliers or missing values and we use the ROMPCA solution to replace these entries by more regular values.

 Equation \eqref{eq:condU2} in the Supplementary Material can equivalently be written as

 Therefore, the imputed tensor is constructed as

 It then immediately follows from the previous equation that the multilinear projection of $\mathcal{X}_n^{\text{ imp}}$ equals $\widehat{\mathcal{X}}_n$.
 Hence, $\mathcal{X}_n$ and $\mathcal{X}_n^{\text{ imp}}$ result in the same reconstructed tensor $\widehat{\mathcal{X}}_n$, but the imputed tensor has no missing or outlying entries and thus can be safely used in further analysis such as tensor regression or classification.